josmar-crwdstffng/angular/CONTRIBUTING.md

     For more info on working with fixup commits see [here](docs/FIXUP_COMMITS.md).

-That's it!
+That is it!
 Thank you for your contribution!

 ##### Updating the commit message